Aseel-kurdi/PWCAssignment/README.md

 admin pass: 00
 (They must be used to login as admin)

-- I have attached a video (demo) to explain my scenario
+- I have attached a demo video to explain my scenario